ou-az/spring-boot-angular-demo/docs/frontend/03-Angular-Design-Patterns-Best-Practices.md

 ## Introduction

-This document outlines the key design patterns and best practices implemented in our Spring Boot Angular demo application.
-These patterns mirror many of the same enterprise-level architectural principles you've successfully implemented in Java applications, including the LeaseHawk Telephony Routing Platform and your Spring Boot microservices work.
+This document outlines the key design patterns and best practices implemented in our MortgagePro Loan Management application.
+These patterns mirror many of the same enterprise-level architectural principles used in financial and banking applications, focusing on security, reliability, and maintainability.

 ## Design Patterns